 Moorfields Eye Hospital and UCL Institute of Ophthalmology are delighted to present the Laser course for ophthalmic healthcare professionals, targeted at clinicians involved in glaucoma and cataract care.
 The course will involve training in three laser procedures, Selective Laser Trabeculoplasty (SLT), YAG peripheral iridotomy (PI) and YAG capsulotomy.
-This course is aimed at optometrists, ophthalmic nurses, orthoptists or other ophthalmic healthcare professionals.
+This course is aimed at ophthalmologists, optometrists, ophthalmic nurses, orthoptists or other ophthalmic healthcare professionals.

 Delivery will include a blended learning method and will include online didactic lectures and workshops.
-Lectures will cover basic laser principles, principles of consent, indications for each type of laser, step by step application of each type of laser, post-laser management, complications and online assessments.
+Lectures will cover basic laser principles, principles of consent, indications for each type of laser, step by step application of each type of laser, post-laser management, complications and short online assessments.
 It is expected that the lectures will be completed, and assessments passed prior to the face-to-face day.
 Workshops will be delivered using specialist laser model eyes where delegates will have the opportunity to deliver each laser procedure.
 Formative assessments which include feedback will be given to you during the workshops and by the end of the session, it is expected that you will be capable of carrying out the procedure in a training setting.
 At the end of the course, you will obtain a certificate of participation and a competency sign off pack.

 It is expected that you will need in-vivo training to gain competence in all procedures should you wish to practice, and this placement should be arranged and undertaken independently by the delegate.
 The competency pack includes example work-based assessment templates which can be used to obtain local sign offs as per your organisation’s local protocols during your placement.
 However, your organisation may want to alter their sign off procedure and you may need to meet local consent requirements and sign off in addition.
 Moorfields OR UCL will not be responsible for this nor for certification of competence or accreditation.